plasmo-dev/Plasmo.jl/README.md

 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://jalving.github.io/Plasmo.jl/dev/)

 # Plasmo.jl
-Plasmo.jl is a graph-based modeling interface that facilitates modeling and solving optimization problems over physical systems.
-Plasmo facilitates component modeling by means of modularization such that models can be constructed independently and connected to each other using linking constraints with a graph.
+Plasmo.jl is modeling interface that facilitates solving optimization problems using a graph-based approach.
+The package enables component style modeling by means of modularizing optimization models that can be constructed independently and connected using linking constraints.
-It is also possible to model hierarchical systems (such as a network of networks) by linking nodes across different subgraphs within a larger graph.
-The graph-based modeling approach facilitates decomposition techniques such as graph partitioning and community detection approaches which can exploit parallel solvers such as [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS/tree/master/PIPS-NLP) and [DSP](https://github.com/Argonne-National-Laboratory/DSP).
+The graph-based modeling approach facilitates decomposition techniques such as graph partitioning and community detection which enable the use of parallel solvers such as [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS/tree/master/PIPS-NLP),[DSP](https://github.com/Argonne-National-Laboratory/DSP), or built-in Julia solvers for Benders and Lagrangean Decomposition.
 Plasmo.jl been developed by the [Scalable Systems Laboratory](http://zavalab.engr.wisc.edu/) at the University of Wisconsin-Madison.

 ## Documentation
 Documentation is available through [GitHub Pages](https://jalving.github.io/Plasmo.jl/dev).
-Additional examples can be found at [Plasmo Examples](https://github.com/jalving/Plasmo.jl/tree/master/examples/ModelGraph).
+Additional examples can be found in the [examples](https://github.com/jalving/Plasmo.jl/tree/master/examples/ModelGraph) folder.

 ## Installation